lemonsxeed/fnf-vs-square/README.md

-# Friday Night Funkin Vs Square
+# Friday Night Funkin Vs. Square

-The repository for builds of the mod "Vs Square"
+The repository for builds of the mod "Vs. Square"

 ## Credits